zlib-ng/minizip-ng/README.md

 + Turn off compilation of compression, decompression, or encryption.
 + Windows (Win32 & WinRT), macOS and Linux platform support.
 + Streaming interface for easy implementation of additional platforms.
-+ Support for Apple's compression library ZLIB implementation.
++ Support for Apple's compression library ZLIB and XZ implementations.
 + Zero out local file header information.
 + Zip/unzip of central directory to reduce size.
 + Ability to generate and verify CMS signature for each entry.